graphcore/tutorials/tutorials/poplar/tut4_profiling/README.rst

 * In the top right there is a ``Select Tile`` box - type in a tile you are interested in and see how the Details section shows details on just that specific tile.

-  - You can enter two tile or more tile numbers, comma separated, to compare two or more different tiles.
+  - You can enter multiple tile numbers, comma separated, to compare two or more different tiles.
   - You can also Shift-click on the lines of the graph to achieve the same behaviour.

 *  In the top right there is also a set of options.
 Turn on ``Include Gaps`` and ``Show Max Memory``.